First-Time Homeownership Program

 - First-Time Homebuyer Status: Applicant(s) must be a first-time homebuyer (a person or household that has not owned a home within the last three years).

-- First-generation homebuyer status: first generation homebuyers shall have an interest rate of zero percent
+- First-Generation Homebuyer Status: first generation homebuyers shall have an interest rate of 0%.

 - Current on Debt Payments: Applicant(s) must be current on any ongoing debt payments.